Polynomial root-finding: Finding one root

-Finding all roots at once
+Finding all complex roots

+Methods using complex-number arithmetic

-The simple Durand–Kerner and the slightly more complicated Aberth method simultaneously find all of the roots using only simple complex number arithmetic.
+Both the Aberth method and the similar yet simpler Durand–Kerner method simultaneously find all of the roots using only simple complex number arithmetic.
+The Aberth method is presently the most efficient method.
 Accelerated algorithms for multi-point evaluation and interpolation similar to the fast Fourier transform can help speed them up for large degrees of the polynomial.

-It is advisable to choose an asymmetric, but evenly distributed set of initial points.
-The implementation of this method in the free software MPSolve is a reference for its efficiency and its accuracy.
+A free implementation of Aberth's method is available under the name of MPSolve.
+This is a reference implementation, which can find routinely the roots of polynomials of degree larger than 1,000, with more than 1,000 significant decimal digits.

 Another method with this style is the Dandelin–Gräffe method (sometimes also ascribed to Lobachevsky), which uses polynomial transformations to repeatedly and implicitly square the roots.
 This greatly magnifies variances in the roots.
 Applying Viète's formulas, one obtains easy approximations for the modulus of the roots, and with some more effort, for the roots themselves.

-Exclusion and enclosure methods
+Methods using linear algebra

+Arguably, the most reliable method to find all roots of a polynomial is to find the eigenvalues of the companion matrix of monic polynomial, which coincides with the roots of the polynomial.
+There are plenty of algorithms for computing the eigenvalue of matrices.
+The standard method for finding all roots of a polynomial in MATLAB uses the Francis QR algorithm to compute the eigenvalues of the corresponding companion matrix of the polynomial.